Guide

 - Home + office: pair once to each location's computer

 With Logitech Flow enabled, the cursor crosses from one computer screen to another automatically.
 Files drag cross-platform.
-This turns the MX Vertical from a mouse into a multi-device workflow tool.

 Anker: One Computer, One Dongle

 For MacBook Pro users: the Anker's USB-A dongle needs an adapter.
 The MX Vertical connects via Bluetooth natively — zero adapters, zero ports used.
-This alone justifies the price difference for many Mac users.

 Software and Customization